nationalarchives/miiify/README.md

-### Getting started
+### Quick start

+The following tutorial demonstrates how to interact with the server using the httpie [tool](https://httpie.io/) and Apache Benchmark [tool](https://httpd.apache.org/docs/2.4/programs/ab.html).

-Build from source and launch Docker container:
+Build from source and launch Docker container (note this will take some time the first run):
 ```bash
 ./deploy.sh
 ```